-How We Prepare For Your Tooth Extraction
+How We Prepare For Your Tooth Extractions

-Having a tooth extraction procedure is nothing to be afraid of when you are under the experienced hand of Dr. Lawrence or Dr. Erik Fox.
+Having a tooth extractions procedure is nothing to be afraid of when you are under the experienced hand of Dr. Lawrence or Dr. Erik Fox.
 He will make sure that you will be prepared and will also take steps to be 100 percent sure that extracting your tooth is the right thing to do.
 Dr. Fox will first take a digital X-ray to determine the position of the tooth that is going to be extracted.
 This will help him anticipate if potential complications could occur during the tooth extraction procedure.

 Dr. Fox will also take great care in determining what kind of anesthesia is best for the procedure.
 This will include examining your medical history to find out if any types of anesthesia could be potentially harmful to you.
 We will pay great attention to detail so that everything goes smoothly in the removal of your tooth.

-Recovering From A Tooth Extraction Procedure
+Recovering From A Tooth Extractions Procedure

 After the procedure is finished, Dr. Fox will send you home to recover with medicine to ease any pain.
-But taking the medication is not the only thing that can help you recover from your tooth extraction.
+But taking the medication is not the only thing that can help you recover from your tooth extractions.
 When you get home, the first thing that you should do is ice the area where the tooth was extracted to reduce the swelling and speed up the healing process.
 Also, avoid smoking and using straws because they can irritate the wound where the tooth was extracted.